If you’re in the business of publishing content online, it goes without saying that you have some sort of personal or

 Maybe you have a website for your business to publish new product updates, or you’re regularly publishing content that builds your personal brand, in hopes that you’ll draw in more freelance clients.

 If you’re a casual blogger, infrequent writer, or website hobbyist, this post isn’t for you.

 This piece is designed to give you a foundation to strategically building a website that’s designed to sell, based on some of the best advice I’ve ever received when it comes to starting a business.
 This post is for those looking to create a website with business goals in mind—even if that goal is to eventually write a business book and become a bestselling author, teach a seven-figure online business course (or something else entirely).

 In today’s digital world, it takes much more than just a high volume of regular traffic, in order to make your website an attractive acquisition target.
 You need to pick a niche topic and become an authority within that space.

-If you can build a meaningful connection with your audience, provide enough value that they’d be willing to sign up for your email updates, or make a purchase from you, then you’ll be in a much better position to sell your website one day.
+If you can build a meaningful connection with your target audience, provide enough value that they’d be willing to sign up for your email updates, or make a purchase from you, then you’ll be in a much better position to sell your website one day.

 The good news?
 Starting a niche website is one of the best business ideas you can start while working full-time.